input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-02-07-pstypebridge.md

 ~~~

 This means a type called `Word` will be created in the generated PureScript
-files, which will be a newtype wrapper ove PureScript's integer type.
+files, which will be a newtype wrapper over PureScript's integer type.

-For all types for which a custom bridge is needed, after writing one, the bridge
+For all types which need a custom bridge, after writing one, the bridge
 should simply be appended to the `customBridge` being used, with the `(<|>)`
 combinator.